Next round | Previous round | Return to Bad Humor homepage |

 Boddingtons, the cream of Manchester - Boddington's stomach ache fermenter

-Stella Artois, reassuringly expensive - Pint 'o' lager virtually erases sexiness
+Stella Artois, reassuringly expensive - Pint 'o' lager virtually erases

 An Intel Pentium Processor - Customer nipple not arisen